cloudrecipes/lambda-wrapper/README.md

 ## Supported library sources
 * npm
+* git

+_Note_: In case when git is a library source and engine is NodeJS then `package.json` __must__ have `main` property.
+The value of the field will be used as an entry point to your library.

+Also `test` field of a `package.json` will be used as a flag to run unit tests prior wrapping library for lambda.

 ## Requirements for libraries
 Library which should be wrapped into lambda should expose public `main` method.
 This method will be used by wrapper as an entry point.

 ### API for NodeJS lambda functions on AWS
 __main(data, services)__
 * `data` Object - event object passed by wrapper to lambda
 * `services` Object - object contains required service handlers such as `s3`, `sqs`, etc
 * Returns: Promise - callback of lambda handler will be invoked when promise resolves.
 If promise rejected `err` object will be passed to the callback.